open-guides/og-aws/README.md

 ### Please help

 **July 2016: This is an early in-progress draft!**
-It’s our first attempt at assembling this information, so is certain to have errors or shortcomings.
+It’s our first attempt at assembling this information, so is certain to have omissions and errors.
-[**Please contribute**](CONTRIBUTING.md) by filing issues or PRs to expand, correct, or otherwise improve it.
+[**Please contribute**](CONTRIBUTING.md) by filing issues or PRs to comment, expand, correct, or otherwise improve it.
 This guide *open to contributions*, so unlike a blog, it can keep improving.
-Like any open source project, anyone can file issues and suggest changes or contributions.
-We combine efforts but also review ensure high quality.
+Like any open source effort, we combine efforts but also review ensure high quality.

 ## Scope